ShareTraitProject/ShareTraitDatabase/sharatrait-database-v1/db-export/README.md

    ```

    In which shows only 4 datasets of sharetrait provide information regarding Danio and only 3 of them are published datasets.
 Two in Zenodo and one in Dryad repository.

+   5. Download the data

+      The data queries can be downloaded in different formats.
+We suggest for you to keep the .csv format that can be imported and viewed with different applications.
+      Here is an example how you can dump the result of a query into a csv file.
+      Please make sure to select the path where you want your csv to be saved.
+As an example here, we will use a select * from table-name to show how you can dump a table directly into a csv format.
+Note that the query can be any query output.
+There are many ways to download the data.
+For now we will show from the sqlite prompt.
+Here is the case to dump the table we used in the previous example: dataset and *..path/selected_dataset.csv* is the path and the name of the file you want to use.

+      ```
+      sqlite> .headers on
+      sqlite> .mode csv
+      sqlite> .output path/selected_dataset.csv
+      sqlite> SELECT * from dataset;
+      ```
+      This will save the table dataset of sharetrait into selected_dataset.csv.
+Use the queries and the outputs found in the [query folder](https://github.com/ShareTraitProject/ShareTraitDatabase/tree/main/sharatrait-database-v1/db-queries).
+More examples and inspiration were obtained from the [1] and [3] references.

 ## Futher useful reads